aldrichtr/infraspective/README.md

 ## Additional language features

-At this time (version 0.2) `infraspective` adds three new structures to organize and classify tests:
+At this time `infraspective` adds four new structures to organize and classify tests:

 - Control
 - Grouping
 - Checklist
+- Include

 ### Control